-7.4.4 Profile and level semantics
+7.4.4 Profile, tier, and level semantics

-7.4.4.1 General profile and level semantics
+7.4.4.1 General profile, tier, and level semantics

-When the profile_level( ) structure is included in a DPS, the BitstreamInScope is the entire bitstream for which the DPS is the active DPS.
-When the profile_level( ) structure is included in an SPS, the BitstreamInScope is the CVS for which the SPS is the active SPS.
+When the profile_tier_level( ) structure is included in a DPS, the BitstreamInScope is the entire bitstream for which the DPS is the active DPS.
+When the profile_tier_level( ) structure is included in an SPS, the BitstreamInScope is the CVS for which the SPS is the active SPS.

+general_tier_flag specifies the tier context for the interpretation of general_level_idc as specified in Annex A.

 general_profile_idc indicates a profile to which BitstreamInScope conforms as specified in Annex A. Bitstreams shall not contain values of general_profile_idc other than those specified in Annex A. Other values of general_profile_idc are reserved for future use by ITU-T | ISO/IEC.